Some posts contain compensated links. Please read this disclaimer for more info.

 Train travel is arguably the most comfortable way to travel around Europe.
 Spacious, fast and offers a great view of the passing landscapes.
 For that reason, traveling from Zagreb to Venice by train is an excellent option to have.

 Unfortunately, there is no direct Venice to Zagreb train connection.
 All routes involve one or more connections in other train stations, such as Villach, Austria.
-We, therefore, suggest either driving yourself or taking a direct bus.
+We, therefore, suggest either driving yourself or taking a Zagreb to Venice transfer.
 Alternatively, the following option is super-convenient as well.

 If you like flying, you can always search for flights from Zagreb to Venice.
 However, you’ll soon notice that there are no direct flights between the two cities.
 And just because there will be a layover somewhere else in Europe—Vienna, Brussels, Istanbul, Munich,…—this is neither the fastest nor the cheapest option.